Expect that it may take 2 to 3 weeks for you and your baby to get into a breastfeeding routine.

 During growth spurts:

 Some mothers stop nursing during the first few days or weeks because they are afraid that they are not making enough milk.
 It may seem like your baby is always hungry.
-You don’t know how much milk your baby is drinking, so you worry.
+You do not know how much milk your baby is drinking, so you worry.

-Resist supplementing your baby's diet with formula feedings for the first 4 - 6 weeks.
+Resist supplementing your baby's diet with formula feedings for the first 4 to 6 weeks.

 You know that your baby is eating enough if your baby:

-The frequency of feeding decreases with age as the baby eats more at each feeding.
-Don't get discouraged.
+The frequency of feeding decreases with age as your baby eats more at each feeding.
+DO NOT get discouraged.
 You will eventually be able to do more than sleep and nurse.

-You may find that keeping your baby in the same room with you, or a room close enough to hear your baby, helps you rest better.
+You may find that keeping your baby in the same room with you, or in a room close by, helps you rest better.
 You can use a baby monitor so you can hear your baby cry.